Community Interfaith Emergency Preparedness, Response and Recovery

 The Faith Community Emergency Alert Network provides preparation, response and recovery emergency messages to house of worship representatives.
 The messages are sent from the Fairfax County Office of Emergency Management or the Faith Communities in Action Interfaith Emergency Planning Steering Committee.
 Messages are sent by text to cell telephones and/or to e-mail accounts.
 To register complete the Faith Community Emergency Alert Network Emergency Disaster Communication Application.
 Please scan and e-mail to Renice.Holman2@fairfaxcounty.gov or fax to 703-653-1314.

 Fairfax County is in search of ordained clergy interested in participating on the Fairfax County Community Chaplain Corps to provide pastoral services to those impacted by the effects of a disaster or emergency.
-The next Chaplain Corps Training series will begin January 12, 2015 and applications are due by January 12, 2015.
+If you are interested in becoming part of the Community Chaplain Corps, please email Renice.Holman2@fairfaxcounty.gov.

 All applicants are required to be ordained clergy and reside in Fairfax County.

 FCCC Corps Application Process

 Applicants must complete and return the following documents to the NCS Community Interfaith Coordination Office , 12011 Government Center Parkway, Suite 408, Fairfax, VA 22035:

 - Community Chaplain Program Ethics and Guiding Principles